tux7P/Blinky/README.md

+# End-to-End Automation of Speechify Web Interface

+Automate the web interface of speechify web application using playwright and typescript.

 ### Features to be Implemented:
 * Test structure follows Arrange, Act and Assert (AAA) Pattern
 * Page object model with fixtures